 Alternatively, if watching races isn’t for you, you can check the results from a couple of ways.
 Most bookies show the results of the race if you click on the race again on the bookie.
 However, the results are normally only shown after a brief period of time, which is usually 10-20 minutes after the race.

-Both websites show the results of the races almost instantly after the race are over.
+Both websites show the results of the races almost instantly after the race is over.
 Both websites show a version of the results called the “Fast results”, where only the top few positions are displayed.

 Checking The Winning Length

-The benefit of viewing the full results on Sportinglife and AtTheRaces that you can also see the distance which the winning horse won by.
+The benefit of viewing the full results on Sportinglife and AtTheRaces is that you can also see the distance which the winning horse won by.